wagga40/Zircolite/Readme.md

 ## Installation

+No installation needed, if you want to run the tool on Windows without the Python interpreter check the [releases](https://github.com/wagga40/Zircolite/releases).

-No installation needed.
-If you need to package it for standalone use on a computer use [PyInstaller](https://www.pyinstaller.org/) or [Nuitka](https://nuitka.net/).
+If you need/want to package Zircolite for standalone use, you can use [PyInstaller](https://www.pyinstaller.org/) or [Nuitka](https://nuitka.net/).
+An very short help is provided [here](#package-zircolite-with-pyinstaller).

 ### Zircolite with Docker